Skip to Content

 Avoiding Disease When Saving Pepper Seeds

 One important thing to consider when saving pepper seeds is the possibility of viruses or bacteria.
-Some viruses are seed-borne, meaning they can be spread from a seed into the plant.
+Some diseases are seed-borne, meaning they can be spread from a seed into the plant.
 Here are a few things to consider before saving pepper seeds.

 Never save seeds from a diseased plant.
-If you suspect that your pepper plant was infected with a disease, whether it be viral or bacterial, don’t save those seeds.
+If you suspect that your pepper plant was infected with a disease, whether it be viral or bacterial, don’t save those seeds!
 Many viruses, including the prevalent mosaic virus, can be seed borne.
 This puts you at risk of spreading the virus to next year’s plants through this year’s seeds.

 Learn more about pepper plant diseases & issues here.